shdown/luastatus/plugins/xkb/README.md

   * `name`: string

-  Group name (if number of group names reported by libxkb-file is sufficient).
+  Group name (if number of group names reported is sufficient).

   * `id`: number (in Lua 5.3, integer)